IshaChid76/Dataviz-project-proposal/README.md

 1. Add Two more languages to the graph.
 So basically top five most spoken languages by streamers.
 2. Add a table on the right side of the graph that gives meaning to the colors.
-3. Implement zoom interaction for the actual dataset.
-4. Impement mouse-hover for the actual dataset.
+3. Impement mouse-hover for the actual dataset.
-5. Go over feedbacks from students and professor and analyse what else can be added.
+4. Go over feedbacks from students and professor and analyse what else can be added.
-6. Improve the overall visual appearance of the dataviz.
+5. Improve the overall visual appearance of the dataviz.
-7. Iterate for the final time over the visualization.
+6. Iterate for the final time over the visualization.
-8. Adding the last touches to the visualization and creating the final documentation.
+7. Adding the last touches to the visualization and creating the final documentation.